 Especially, the dome-shaped design creates a feeling of nostalgia and spaciousness for visitors.
 Post offices still keep old mailboxes, phone booths, souvenirs such as stamps, or old letters.

 Inside Saigon Central Post Office

-Saigon Post office is best place to selfie
+Saigon Post office is a great place to selfie

-The Central Post Office is located right on Notre Dame Cathedral’s side, which gives travelers the convenience of touring both attractions on their own foot.
-You can also enjoy the city center’s atmosphere around with variety of premium coffee shops to local sidewalk coffee vendors.
-The locals often feed the doves landing around the area, which attracts many of them coming in every day.
-Seeing this view is worth your while, definitely.
+The Central Post Office is located close to many other tourist attractions in Ho Chi Minh City, which gives travelers the convenience of touring these attractions together on their own foot.
+After visiting these places, you can also enjoy the city center’s atmosphere around with a variety of premium coffee shops to local sidewalk coffee vendors.
+The locals often feed the doves landing around the area, which attracts many of them to come in every day.